snowplow-archive/snowplow.github.com/_posts/2014-05-13-introducing-schemaver-for-semantic-versioning-of-schemas.md

 }
 {% endhighlight %}

-We have changed our `MODEL` - we can have no reasonable expectation that any of the historical data can interact with this schema.
-So our new version is `2-0-0`.
-We also decided to use the "reboot" of the `MODEL` to switch `additionalProperties` back to false, because it helps us avoid unnecessary `REVISION`s.
+We have changed our `MODEL` - because we can have no reasonable expectation that any of the historical data can interact with this schema.
+That means our new version is `2-0-0`.

+Note that we also decided to use this "reboot" of the `MODEL` to change `additionalProperties` back to false, because it helps us avoid unnecessary `REVISION`s.

 <div class="html">
 <h2><a name="design">3.
 Design considerations</a></h2>
 </div>

-If we have designed SchemaVer right, then hopefully it should now seem simple, perhaps even obvious.
+If we have designed SchemaVer right, then hopefully it should seem straightforward, perhaps even obvious.
 However, we evaluated and discarded many different options while designing SchemaVer.
+We'll go through some of these in this section, to "show our working".

-The names `MODEL`, `ADDITION` and `REVISION` went through many revisions.
+First off, the names `MODEL`, `ADDITION` and `REVISION` went through many revisions.
 We are pretty happy with these now.

 Initially we were keen to use periods (`.`s) to separate the version elements, to allow existing SemVer libraries to work with SchemaVer.
 Unfortunately, we realized that an analyst looking at a table definition versioned as `1.0.5` would have no idea if the table was schema'ed using SemVer or SchemaVer.
 So we needed a visual cue to indicate that this was SchemaVer - hence the hyphens.

 We experimented with ways to make `SchemaVer` fully deterministic - in other words, could we come up with a formula whereby a computer could correctly auto-increment the SchemaVer just by studying the new and previous schema definition?

-We have succeeded in making `ADDITION` fully deterministic - but there are clearly shades of grey in the separation of `MODEL` and `REVISION`.
-We think those shades of grey are useful - allowing schema authors to exercise their own discretion in not incrementing the `MODEL` unless absolutely necessary.
+We _have_ succeeded in making `ADDITION` fully deterministic - but there are clearly shades of grey in the separation of `MODEL` and `REVISION`.
+We think those shades of grey are useful - because they allow schema authors to exercise their own discretion in not incrementing the `MODEL` unless absolutely necessary.

 <div class="html">
 <h2><a name="usecases">4.
 Use cases</a></h2>
 </div>

 We plan to use SchemaVer throughout Snowplow to add semantic versioning to all of our data structures.
-In fact the process of designing SchemaVer has already helped us - it has made us much more aware of the types of schema constraints which lead to `MODEL`, `REVISION` and `ADDITION` increments.
+In fact the process of designing SchemaVer has already helped us: it has made us much more aware of the types of schema constraints which lead to `MODEL`, `REVISION` and `ADDITION` increments.
 We are going to work to minimize `MODEL` and `REVISION` increments for Snowplow schemas - and we would encourage our community to the same when schema'ing their custom contexts and unstructured events.

+We hope that SchemaVer is useful outside of just JSON Schema versioning.
+We are exploring approaches to versioning database table definitions with SchemaVer, and hope to start a dialog with the Apache Avro community, who have a lot of prior experience attempting to uniquely identify, validate and version schemas (see e.g. [AVRO-1006] [avro-1006]).

 More broadly, we believe there are some interesting potential use cases for SchemaVer outside of Snowplow.
-For example, in RESTful APIs: many of these are versioned at the API level ("Desk.com API v2"), but we would like to see the data structures returned from API GET requests conforming to publically available, SchemaVer-versioned JSON Schemas.
+For example in RESTful APIs: many of these are versioned at the API level ("Desk.com API v2"), but we would like to see the data structures returned from API GET requests conforming to publically available, SchemaVer-versioned JSON Schemas.
 This would make interactions with RESTful APIs much less error-prone.

-As a final note: we hope that SchemaVer is useful outside of JSON Schema versioning.
-We are exploring approaches to versioning database table definitions with SchemaVer, and hope to start a dialog with the Apache Avro community, who have a lot of prior experience attempting to uniquely identify, validate and version schemas (see e.g. [AVRO-1006] [avro-1006]).
+We are also keen to explore interesting potential use cases for SchemaVer in other document-oriented software systems, such as CMSes, ecommerce solutions and NoSQL datastores.

 <div class="html">
 <h2><a name="feedback">5.
 Call for feedback</a></h2>